Bridging the Gap: Integrating Digital and Traditional Media in Abstract Art

 Emerging Technologies in Visualizing Art Data

 New tech is changing how we look at and understand art.
 It offers new ways to show information about art and artists.
-This makes art more accessible and interesting.
+This makes art more accessible and interesting to everyone.

 Some exciting new tech includes: